Location: Rubenstein 201

 - Become proficient in recognizing and performing a variety of beat subdivisions at different tempos.

 Taught by John Hanks, long time musician for the Dance Program and the American Dance Festival, the course will explore sonic and kinesthetic intersections, elements of music, music structures, and their relationships to movement and dance.
-In-class movement, rhythm, and listening exercises, both solo and in groups, along with written and creative assignments, using drums, voice, body percussion and digital audio.
-Requirements: no musical training required to take the class, however, students should be able to create/choreograph/improvise movement phrases.
+In-class movement, rhythm, and listening exercises, both solo and in groups, along with written and creative assignments, using drums, voice, body percussion and digital audio recording.
+Requirements: no musical training required to take the class, however, students would ideally have some dance experience and be able to create/choreograph/improvise their own movement phrases.